blackCmd/nas-fpn/README.md

-Detection and tracking for swooned person using NAS-FPN.
+Detecting and tracking for swooned person using NAS-FPN
 ========

 Introduce